Fossil Hunting on the Jurassic Coast The best place to see and hunt for fossils

 The Museum of Jurassic Marine Life at Kimmeridge is home to some world firsts and the fossils on display were all collected along the local coastline by renowned fossil collector, Dr. Steve Etches MBE.
 If you happen to find a fossil down on the beach, why not take it up to the museum to see if it can be identified?

-You can also see Dorset fossils exhibited at Dorset Museum, including the famous Weymouth Bay Pliosaur.
+You can also see Dorset fossils exhibited at Dorset Museum in Dorchester, including the famous Weymouth Bay Pliosaur.

 And if you want the real Jurassic experience, you can literally walk in the footsteps of dinosaurs at Spyway Dinosaur Footprints near Swanage, where more than 100 fossilised tracks are preserved in a flat layer of rock.

-Lyme Regis Museum run their own fossil walks along Lyme Regis beach which is where the famous fossil collector Mary Anning found the first correctly identified Ichthyosaur skeleton and the first two nearly complete Plesiosaur skeletons.
+Lyme Regis Museum run their own fossil walks along Lyme Regis beach.
+This is where the famous fossil collector Mary Anning found the first correctly identified Ichthyosaur skeleton and the first two nearly complete Plesiosaur skeletons.
 The museum is located where she used to live and sell her fossils from.

-Visit the Charmouth Heritage Coast Centre to join a fossil hunting walk and journey through time.
+Visit the Charmouth Heritage Coast Centre to join a guided fossil hunting walk and journey through time.

 Fossils are eroded from the cliffs of the World Heritage Site and tumble onto the beaches where they can be found.
 But not every beach is safe, and not all fossils should be collected.